BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/README.md

 same domain.

-To add one, copy `_modules/TEMPLATE.md` to `_modules/<slug>.md` (lowercase — the slug becomes the URL, e.g. `_modules/teukolsky.md` → `/modules/teukolsky/`), fill
+To add one, copy `_modules/TEMPLATE.md` to `_modules/<slug>.md` (lowercase — the slug becomes the URL, e.g. `_modules/teukolsky.md` → `/modules/teukolsky/`), set
-in the front matter, and write the body in markdown.
-The only rule: the front-matter `name` must exactly match the tool's name in `_data/tools.yml`.
+the front-matter `name` to match the tool, and write the body in markdown.
+The only required field is that `name`, which must exactly match the tool's name in `_data/tools.yml`.
+That match does two things: it makes the catalogue card's "Docs" link point at the local page (tools without a module page fall back to their upstream URL), and it lets the page **pull all of its settings from that one `tools.yml` entry** — language, status, install command, source/docs links, domain, and the header summary.
+You don't repeat any of those in the module file, so there's a single source of truth and nothing to keep in sync.

-That match is what makes the catalogue card's "Docs" link point at the local page automatically; tools without a module page fall back to their upstream URL.
+Everything else in the front matter is optional and doc-only: `summary` (to override the catalogue blurb for the header lede), `requirements` (a header chip), and `citation` (module-specific references for the "Citing" section).
+Any of the catalogue fields (`lang`, `status`, `install`, `repo`, `docs`, `domain`) can also be set in the front matter to override the `tools.yml` value for that one page, but that's rarely needed.

 The body just needs `## Overview`, `## Installation`, `## Usage` (and any other) sections — the layout adds the heading anchors, the contents rail, and the